Mamar16/ada-template-website/volatility.md

 This seems promising for all the Sisters and Bros ethic lovers !
 From the reults shown in  [Figure 1](#fig-vol-yield-no-outliers) and [Table 1](#table-esg-performance), the ESG ETFs outperform the overall Market.
 They indeed are less volatile and therfore less risky to invest in, and they also have an average execess anualized return of 1.15 % over the market meaning that investing in a random ESG ETF would in average bring 1.15% more yields each year than investing in a random ETF of the market over this Timeframe.

+But let s not jump into conclusions too fast!
+In the [Figure 1](#fig-vol-yield-with-outliers), the amount of different ETF analized is much larger on the market side vs the ESG ETF side, and the results in volatility and yields are spread on a much larger range.
+One could think that means that the ESG ETF have less outliers due to their better stability but our analyts Sisters warned us : It can just be due to pure luck.
+As there are much less Data available on ESG ETFs, it could just be due to pure luck that no outliers have an heavy impact on their results.